 So I refuse to cave in to today’s conventional “wisdom” of push push push, publish publish publish, get mountains of stuff out there so you can get noticed.
 I mean sure, I could sit down and hammer out shitloads of low-grade stuff, push it out there, try to get people’s attention; when I’m on a roll, I can crank out 2,000 words or more in what many would consider to be an unbelievably short span of time.
 So yeah, I could take that approach, if I wanted to.
 But there are already enough Stephen Kings and Platt/Truant/Wright teams out there doing just that—and besides, for me, that’s not what it’s about.

-And that’s a big reason I waited sixteen years—from the time I wrote my first short story in 2000, until June of 2016—to publish my first book, Rolling The Bones.
-Once I’d finished a few good stories, I came up with the idea of putting together a collection back in 2005; but it wasn’t until over ten years later that I felt my writing had improved enough, and I had enough truly quality stories, to publish the book—even though many of my friends kept encouraging me to hurry it up, just get it done, throw some stuff together, I suppose just to say I’d written a book, or to begin making some money selling it.
+After I’d finished a few decent stories, I came up with the idea of putting together a collection back in 2005; but it wasn’t until over ten years later that I felt my writing had improved enough, and I had enough truly quality stories, to publish the book—even though many of my friends kept encouraging me to hurry it up, just get it done, throw some stuff together, I suppose just to say I’d written a book, or to begin making money selling it.

 And it’s why I took my time—sixteen years, to be exact—in publishing my first book.

-It’s about my work representing who I am, what I’m all about.
+It’s about my work/art representing who I am, what I’m all about.

 “When we do the work for itself alone, our pursuit of a career (or a living or fame or wealth or notoriety) turns into something else, something loftier and nobler, which we may never even have thought about or aspired to at the beginning.”